The GLEE Constitution

 1. Name and Offices

-The Charity hereby founded shall be called the Greek Language Educational Establishment of Hertfordshire (hereby called “the Establishment”) and the temporary headquarters are situated at 43 Blackstock Road, London, N4 2JF.
+The Charity hereby founded shall be called the Greek Language Educational Establishment of Hertfordshire (hereby called “the Establishment”) and the headquarters are situated in Oakmere Primary School Hertfordshire.

 The Objects of the Educational Establishment are twofold:

 (1) To advance religion in accordance with the Greek Orthodox faith in the County of Hertfordshire, and neighbouring areas.

 (2) To advance the education of children and young people in the County of Hertfordshire and in particular the children and young people of the Greek Community of the area, including their education through leisure-time activities so that they may grow to full maturity as individuals and members of society and their conditions of life may be improved.

 In furtherance of the foregoing objects but not further or otherwise the Charity shall have the following powers:

 (i) The establishment and functioning of schools in the area for the preservation and learning of the Greek language and culture.